econ-ark/FOSSProF/report.md

 While we have solved most of the computational challenges (using the blossoming ecosystem of tools including Docker containers, version control, etc), one piece of the infrastructure needed to complete the specification is still lacking: A robust, reproducible, and portable standard for production of the text of the paper (or other research product).

-The project sponsored by FossProf allowed us to hire a developer, \emph{CurveNote}, to fill in some crucial gaps required to translate the standard medium of technical writing, LaTeX, to the new world of lightweight reproducible content.
+The project sponsored by FossProf allowed us to hire a developer, *Curvenote*, to fill in some crucial gaps required to translate the standard medium of technical writing, $\LaTeX$, to the new world of lightweight reproducible content.
 The bulk of the other FossProf funding allowed some JHU PhD students to create new example REMARKs that use these tools.

 ### A brief history of REMARK